d2l-ai/d2l-en/chapter_introduction/index.md

   The crucial innovation in GANs was to replace the sampler by an arbitrary algorithm with differentiable parameters.
   These are then adjusted in such a way that the discriminator (effectively a two-sample test) cannot distinguish fake from real data.
   Through the ability to use arbitrary algorithms to generate data, it opened up density estimation to a wide variety of techniques.
-  Examples of galloping Zebras :cite:`Zhu.Park.Isola.ea.2017` and of fake celebrity faces :cite:`Karras.Aila.Laine.ea.2017` are both testimony to this progress.
+  Examples of galloping Zebras :cite:`Zhu.Park.Isola.ea.2017`, of fake celebrity faces :cite:`Karras.Aila.Laine.ea.2017`, and of photorealistic images (based on just an input semantic layout) :cite:`Park.Liu.Wang.ea.2019`
+  are all testimony to this progress.
 * In many cases, a single GPU is insufficient to process the large amounts of data available for training.
   Over the past decade the ability to build parallel